 Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

-You will find many articles comparing them as well as other similar providers (Tutanota, …), but most of them are just based on specifications, so I decided to give them a real world test run.
+You will find many articles comparing them as well as other similar providers, but most of them are just theoretical, so I decided to give them a real world test run.

-My use case was to exchange emails with normal people with unencrypted mailboxes.
+My use case was to exchange emails with normal people (i.e. without requiring them all to have state-of-the-art encrypted mailboxes).

-After reading enough of both providers documentation, I’ve became confident that they were both offering adequate security to evade a bit from greedy GAFAs : end-to-end encryption, OpenPGP encryption & signature, a lot of security & privacy best practices, as well as being recommended by many trustworthy sources.
+After reading enough of both providers documentation, I’ve became confident that they were both offering adequate security to evade at least a bit from greedy GAFAs through end-to-end encryption, OpenPGP encryption & signature, a lot of security & privacy best practices, as well as recommendations from many trustworthy sources.

 The below comparison will therefore go straight to the differences that I’ve found to be decisive for a practical day to day usage.
 Depending on how far your paranoia goes, you may read by yourself the thrilling crypto details elsewhere….